 Starting a fire.
 How hard can it be?
 Our poorly educated cavemen friends managed to do it way back in yesteryear, so apparently not that hard.
 But you don’t want to be bashing a couple of rocks together hoping for a spark; you get no cool points for that.
 How about using the friction of wood to get a few hot embers?
 No, that’s also crazy talk.
 What you want is a BBQ fire lighter.
-And thankfully there are several easy and hassle free options.
+And thankfully there are several easy and hassle-free options.

-But firstly I must say a little bit about fire safety.
+But firstly, I must say a little bit about fire safety.
 Yes, I’m the buffoon at work that sign-up for the fire marshal course, so I still have a few horror stories imprinted in my brain and know the importance of being safe around barbecues.
-But no need for me to reinvent the wheel, the UK fire service website has done all the hard work for me on this, so head over to their site for all the best BBQ fire safety tips – They’re professionals so you can trust their advice.
+But no need for me to reinvent the wheel, the UK fire service website has done all the hard work for me on this, so head over to their site for all the best BBQ fire lighter safety tips – They’re professionals so you can trust their advice.

 Ok, enough on BBQ safety for now.
 I could prattle on about having a first aid kit and what to equip it with for when you get a little burn, which will invariably happen if you’re grilling regularly.
 Or the risks of poisoning yourself lighting the barbecue with Gas or kerosene.
 But I’m sure most of you haven’t even clicked to see the fire safety tips I gave you.
-All you want to know is what are the best BBQ lighters.
+All you want to know is what is the best BBQ fire lighter.
 So without further ado, here are your best options for starting a barbecue!